 In the second year of her collegiate studies, Di made the decision to change course in her artistic pursuits and moved to New York City, where she began her journey as an actress.
 It was at The Russian Arts Theater and Studio that she found her artistic home, where she rekindled her passion of Russian literature.
-Since then, Di has appeared in many productions of Russian classics, most recently as Anna Sergeyevna in the critically-acclaimed Lady With a Lapdog With Jokes and a Happy Ending, a comedy-drama based on the short stories of Anton Chekhov.
-Other appearances include Enemies Of The People (Anna Akhmatova), Mikhail Bulgakov's The Master and Margarita, Or, The Devil Comes to Moscow, (Margarita), Three Sisters (Masha) Crime and Punishment (Sonya), Avenue of Wonder, adapted from Nikolai Gogol's Nevsky Prospekt (Dark Woman), Swan Song (Pianist), My Uncle Chekhov, adapted from Anton Chekhov's The Darling (Olenka), The Bear (Popova), Uncle Vanya (Yelena), and The Seagull (Masha), This past January, Di was invited to join the cast of Love, Laughter and Vodka With Anton Chekhov: Selected Shorts Live at Symphony Space, where she performed Anton Chekhov's Death of a Government Clerk, sharing the stage with many notable actors of stage and film, including Rainn Wilson and Cynthia Nixon.
+Since then, Di has appeared in many productions of Russian classics, most recently as Tania Shabunina in the critically-acclaimed Bunin/Berberova: In Paris/The Waiter & The Slut, which played a sold-out run at Pushkin Hall.
+Other appearances include Enemies Of The People (Anna Akhmatova), Mikhail Bulgakov's The Master and Margarita, Or, The Devil Comes to Moscow, (Margarita), Three Sisters (Masha) Crime and Punishment (Sonya), Avenue of Wonder, adapted from Nikolai Gogol's Nevsky Prospekt (Dark Woman), Swan Song (Pianist), My Uncle Chekhov, adapted from Anton Chekhov's The Darling (Olenka), The Bear (Popova), Uncle Vanya (Yelena), and The Seagull (Masha),

 Other New York theater credits include Selected Shorts Live at Symphony Space, Theatre Three Collaborative's The Beekeeper's Daughter (Admira), Extreme Whether (Rebecca), and Another Life (Lucia).
 Film and TV credits include Whiskey Tango Foxtrot, NBC's The Blindspot. and the upcoming film It’s A Beautiful Day In The Neighborhood starring Tom Hanks.

 Wright Talent Management